 Assessment of student progress in a course is based on the timeliness of the student's recognized participation in academic or academically related activities.
-Students are required to exhibit satisfactory progress within their courses by demonstrating academic participation every 14 days.
-If a student fails to demonstrate recognized academic participation for 14 consecutive days, the process to administratively withdraw the student will commence on the 15th day and conclude on or before the 21st day of consecutive inactivity.
+Students are required to exhibit satisfactory progress within their courses by demonstrating academic participation every 7 days.
+If a student fails to demonstrate recognized academic participation for 21 consecutive days they will be administratively withdrawn from the course.